CPAN-Security/security.metacpan.org/docs/cna-disclosure-policy.md

 ## CPAN Security

 The CPAN Security group takes security on CPAN very seriously.
-Issues in modules and distributions published on CPAN should be repoorted as specified below.
+Issues in modules and distributions published on CPAN should be reported as specified below.
-While the CPAN Security group does not directly fix issues in CPAN modules it will triage and attempt to coordinate communitation as necessary.
+While the CPAN Security group does not directly fix issues in CPAN modules it will triage and attempt to coordinate communication as necessary.
-The CPA Security group has been tasked with runing the CNA for Perl and CPAn modules.
+The CPAN Security group has been tasked with running the CNA (CVE Numbering Authority) for Perl and CPAN modules.

 ## Reporting vulnerabilities

-Instructions on how to report security issues with Perl or Perl modules hosted on CPAN, or related infrastrcuture can be found at https://security.metacpan.org/docs/report.html
+Instructions on how to report security issues with Perl or Perl modules hosted on CPAN, or related infrastructure can be found at [https://security.metacpan.org/docs/report.html](https://security.metacpan.org/docs/report.html).

 ### Perl Core (the interpreter)